Handling Events

 DOM Event Props

 You can attach event callbacks to host element directly using event props.
-These props start with on, are all lowercase, and correspond to the event type (onclick, onkeydown).
+These props start with on, are lowercase, and correspond to the event type (onclick, onkeydown).
 By combining event props, local variables and this.refresh(), you can write interactive components.

 import {renderer} from "@b9g/crank/dom";